 We planted our 2 billionth seedling in 1986.
 The seedling was planted in the blast zone of Mount St. Helens to commemorate the completion of a restoration effort in which 18 million seedlings were planted in the years following the eruption.

-On average, we plant 140 to 150 million seedlings per year in our harvested sites, equivalent to almost four trees per second.
+On average, we plant about 130 to 150 million tree seedlings per year in our harvested sites, equivalent to almost four trees per second.

 Our forests provide much more than timber.
 They are thriving, healthy ecosystems that we help steward.
 All the living things in a forest — from the mightiest trees to the tiniest microbes — interact with each other and with the soil, water and air to form a complex ecosystem.
 When these ecosystems are healthy and resilient, they are sustainable for the long term.

 The forests we manage in the western U.S. alone host hundreds of native vertebrate species, including large mammals such as deer, elk, cougar, black bear and bobcat, as well as a tremendous diversity of birds, reptiles, amphibians, insects, native fish and other aquatic species.
 Many of these species prefer different forest age classes and forest structures, or other habitat features on the landscape, such as riparian areas.
 Since our timberlands contain a matrix of forest stand ages, along with other special areas we protect around streams and wetlands, these forests support a high level of native biodiversity.